Real-time optimal control for attitude-constrained solar sailcrafts via neural networks: Generation of Optimal Guidance Commands in Real Time via NNs

 \subsection{NN Training}

 Now, our focus shifts to the implementation of NN training algorithm.
-In addition to the three aforementioned NNs, i.e., $\mathcal{N}_{t_f}$, $\mathcal{N}_{\lambda_{v}}$, and $\mathcal{N}_{\alpha_{pre}}$, we also include the training of $\mathcal{N}_{\alpha}$ based on the sample $\mathcal{D}_{\alpha}=\left\{(r,u,v,t_f),\alpha \right\}$.
+In addition to the three aforementioned NNs, i.e., $\mathcal{N}_{\tau}$, $\mathcal{N}_{\lambda_{v}}$, and $\mathcal{N}_{\alpha_{pre}}$, we also include the training of $\mathcal{N}_{\alpha}$ based on the sample $\mathcal{D}_{\alpha}=\left\{(r,u,v,\tau),\alpha \right\}$.
 This is done to highlight the enhancement in approximation resulting from the preprocessing procedure.
-All the networks considered are feedforward NNs with multiple hidden layers. \it{Prior} \rm{to} training, the dataset samples undergo shuffling to establish a split of $70\%$ for training, $15\%$ for validation, and $15\%$ for testing sets.
-All input and output data are normalized by subtracting the mean and dividing by the standard deviation.
+All the networks considered are feedforward NNs with multiple hidden layers. \it{Prior} \rm{to} training, the dataset samples are shuffled to establish a split of $70\%$ for training, $15\%$ for validation, and $15\%$ for testing sets.
+All input and output data are normalized by the min-max scaling and scaled to the range [0, 1].
 Selecting an appropriate NN structure, particularly the number of hidden layers and neurons per layer, is a non-trivial task.
 A structure that is too simplistic tends to lead to underfitting.
 Conversely, overfitting often arises when the structure is overly complex.
 Making a balance between time consumption and the overfitting issue, we adopt a structure with three hidden layers, each containing 20 neurons.
 Subsequently, the sigmoid function serves as the activation function.
 For the output layer, a linear function is utilized.
 The crux of the training lies in minimizing the loss function, quantified as the mean squared error (MSE) between the predicted values from the trained NNs and the actual values within the dataset samples.
-We employ the 'Levenberg-Marquardt' in Ref. \cite{hagan1994training} for training NNs, halting the training after 1,000 epochs or when the loss function drops below $1\times 10^{-8}$.
+We employ the 'Levenberg-Marquardt' in Ref. \cite{hagan1994training} for training NNs, and the training is terminated after 1,000 epochs or when the loss function drops below $1\times 10^{-8}$.
 To prevent overfitting, we employ an early stopping criteria based on the concept of patience.
 Other hyperparameters utilized in training are set to their default values.

 Fig.~\ref{Fig:Training}

 illustrates the training progression of four NNs.
 As seen in Fig.~\ref{Fig:loss_tf} , it is evident that the MSEs for the training, validation, and test sets decrease to $1\times 10^{-8}$ in less than $300$ epochs.
 Table~\ref{Table:control_effort_25_50} displays the MSEs of the four NNs upon completion of the training process.
 Notably, the validation and test errors of $\mathcal{N}_{\alpha_{pre}}$ are smaller than those of $\mathcal{N}_\alpha$, indicating that our preprocessing procedure enhances the approximation accuracy.
 This is further confirmed through simulations detailed in the next section.